storj/docs/src/pages/dcs/how-tos/how-to-use-cyberduck-and-storj-dcs/index.md

 ### **For Mac OS**

-Back to the open connection in Cyberduck as we referenced above in [](docId\:QQGzEDU8o-IodQWmr7xP3)you now have all the information you need to send files to your **Storj DCS** network.
+Back to the open connection in Cyberduck as we referenced above in [](docId\:QQGzEDU8o-IodQWmr7xP3) you now have all the information you need to send files to your **Storj DCS** network.

-*   **select your saved bookmark** Here, you'll see the Amazon S3 server window reopen.
+*   **Select your saved bookmark** Here, you'll see the Amazon S3 server window reopen.
 To move forward, you'll simply just add in your Storj Gateway S3 credentials that we previously configured.

-*   Enter your S3 Gateway Credentials Endpoint for the **Server** selection
+*   Enter your S3 Gateway Credentials Endpoint for the **Server** selection.

-*   Enter your S3 Gateway Credentials Access Key into the **Access Key ID** selection
+*   Enter your S3 Gateway Credentials Access Key into the **Access Key ID** selection.

-*   Enter your S3 Gateway Credentials Secret Key into the **Secret Access Key** selection
+*   Enter your S3 Gateway Credentials Secret Key into the **Secret Access Key** selection.

 Close the modal window and click the modified bookmark.

-If you’ve added in your S3 Gateway Credentials properly, you’ll see your **Storj DCS** buckets and you can now drag and drop files to your **Storj DCS** network seamlessly and easily via the Cyberduck GUI.
+If you’ve added your S3 Gateway Credentials properly, you’ll see your **Storj DCS** buckets, and you can now drag and drop files to your **Storj DCS** network seamlessly and easily via the Cyberduck GUI.
 Congrats!